Have difficulty threading a needle ?

 Put the thread horizontally into the V of the threader (they only work one way – have the triangle and hook shape on top) and hold it somewhat taught.
-Move the threader gently down the front of the machine needle while putting a little pressure on the pusher.
+Move the threader slowly and gently down the front of the machine needle while putting a little pressure on the pusher.
 The device should push a thread loop through the eye of the needle.

 Hand sewing needles

 Many people are enthusiastic about pusher-type devices for threading hand sewing needles, but I haven’t done well with them.

 They only work for a small range of sizes of needle, so check if they’re suitable for purpose.

 Here’s the Clover version.
 The one I tried would only take small size fine hand sewing needles.

-There are one size and two size versions from other companies.
+There are one needle size and two needle size versions from other companies.

 – – –

 Serger/ overlocker needles and loopers

 Most serger/ overlockers use the same needles as sewing machines, so pusher needle threaders should work on them as well.
 Bernina issue a pusher threader with some of their serger/overlockers.

 For help with threading looper holes, here are some suggestions – though they do assume you have space in front of the hole for getting at it.

 For looper holes that thread from front to back, try a pusher threader.

-You’ll need tweezers to grab the loop of thread that goes through the hole, as most sergers don’t have room for fingers in that space !
+You’ll need tweezers to grab the loop of thread behind the hole, as most sergers don’t have room for fingers in that space !